Christmas is coming, the goose is getting fat!

-In Cold-Blooded Myrtle, an Exceptionally Victorian Christmas is interrupted by a series of unusual crimes in Myrtle’s village… and the erudite H.M.
-Hardcastle returns with a deep dive into the origins of the modern holiday:
+Myrtle Hardcastle Mystery Book 3, Cold-Blooded Myrtle features an Exceptionally Victorian Christmas, which is rudely interrupted by a series of unusual crimes in Myrtle’s village.
+The erudite H.M.
+Hardcastle steps in with pithy observations on the holiday:

 At the turn of the 19th century, the celebration of Christmas as a festive holiday had been on the decline for several centuries.
 Many of the elements we consider traditional must-haves in our yuletide celebrations were born, reborn, or evolved in the Victorian Era in England and America—with a little nudge from Germany.

 This image of Queen Victoria, her German-born husband Prince Albert, and their children celebrating Christmas in 1848 was the first glimpse many people had of a Christmas tree.
 Originally published in The Illustrated London News then widely reprinted, it immediately popularized the Christmas tree and made this German novelty seem quintessentially British.
 Victoria and Albert were married in 1840, and by Christmas 1841, Albert had installed the Christmas tree as a family tradition.
 Victoria later wrote in her diary of her children’s “happy wonder at the German Christmas tree and its radiant candles.”
 It did not take long to catch on in Prince Albert’s adopted homeland.